Introduction¶

 We can also annotate with categorical features:

-# register a categorical feature
+# define a categorical feature

 ln.Feature(name="study", dtype="cat").save()